overvues/boilerplate/README.md

 This boilerplate is maintained by Korinne and Adam as an example of our own workflow for personal projects and freelance work.
 If you would like to add to this boilerplate or offer an alternative, please raise an issue or submit a PR.

-If you would like to get in contact with us, you can find us online HERE AND HERE.
+If you would like to get in contact with us, you can find us online at [korrine.dev](http://korinne.dev) AND HERE.